conscious inclusion

 Stay Perceptive to Differing Views

 While it’s unavoidable that team members have contrasting perspectives, there should be a safe environment that inspires teamwork toward fulfilling shared goals.
-Conscious inclusion at the workplace empowers employees of all backgrounds to share their suggestions, opinions, and concerns without self-doubt.
+Conscious inclusion at the workplace also empowers employees of all backgrounds to share their suggestions, opinions, and concerns without self-doubt.

 Openly Address Inequalities